 - It is an ideal time to capture what we see as the new global energy landscape driven by the US shale revolution.

 - America will reap the benefits of global emerging-market-driven energy demand.

 - Natural gas will play a growing role in society going forward, particularly in the emerging area of LNG exports.

 - It is important to take advantage of these developments along the entire US energy value chain, as the shale revolution is contributing to growth opportunities for producers, processors, pipelines, contractors, and the export terminal owners.

 ** China National Bureau of Statistics.

-Michael Roomberg, CFA, brings considerable expertise in the energy, infrastructure, and water sectors to the firm's portfolio management team.
-Previously he served as head of water/infrastructure equity research at Ladenburg Thalmann & Co. in New York City, and at Jefferies as a research analyst.
-Michael began his career as a research associate at Boenning & Scattergood Inc., a financial services firm in greater Philadelphia, where he specialized in energy exploration & production, water utilities, and industrials.
-His views are sought regularly by such media as CNBC, CNN Money, MarketWatch, Reuters, The Wall Street Transcript, Bloomberg, and Wealth Management.
-Michael earned a BA in International Relations, Economics, and Finance from University of Wisconsin, Madison, and an MBA with Honors from the McDonough School of Business at Georgetown University.
+Michael Roomberg, CFA, focuses on diversified, dividend-paying stocks as well as the energy sector.
+In addition, he is involved in managing our closed-end fund, Miller/Howard High Income Equity Fund.
+Before joining Miller/Howard, Michael served as head of water/infrastructure equity research at Ladenburg Thalmann & Co. in New York City.
+Prior to that he served on Jefferies’ Industrials equity research team.
+Michael began his career as a research associate at Boenning & Scattergood Inc., a financial services firm in greater Philadelphia, where he specialized in energy exploration & production, and water utilities and industrials.
+Michael earned his BA in International Relations, Economics, and Finance from University of Wisconsin-Madison.
+He holds an MBA from the McDonough School of Business, Georgetown University.